Manpreet7Kitlab/MeetAppUpdateManager/README.md

-Built with 💙 by Manpreet Singh(Sr. iOS Developer)
+Built with 💙 by Manpreet Singh(iOS Developer)